Candle Flicker LEDs

-Candle Flicker LEDs are a new generation of LED which incorporate a tiny microprocessor.
-The LEDs mimic the burning action a real candle flame.
-Available in a standard 5mm size with a clear lens in either a Red or Yellow flicker colour.
+Candle Flicker LEDs are a new generation of LED which incorporates a tiny microprocessor.
+The LEDs mimic the flickering action a real candle flame.
+Available in a standard 5mm size with a clear lens in either a Red or Yellow flicker color.

 Connecting To Candle Flicker LEDs